RAS598-2025-S-Team06/RAS598-2025-S-Team06.github.io/docs/index.md

 - Minimal environmental interference: Avoid excessive lighting changes or obstructions that may interfere with LiDAR and depth camera data.

 #### **Handling Variability**
-- The system is designed to adapt dynamically to environmental changes, including:
-- Obstacle Avoidance: Using LiDAR and depth camera, TurtleBot 4 will identify and avoid unexpected obstacles in real time.
-- Lighting Variations: Depth sensors will compensate for changing light conditions.
--  Uncertain Object Heights: UR5’s force-torque sensor will tap the top of the stacked objects to determine the height for precise grasping.
-- Sensor-Based Feedback: If a grasp fails, the system will reattempt pick-and-place operations with adjusted parameters.
-- Height Adjustment via Modular Track: If necessary, the table track system will allow the TurtleBot to maintain the required height alignment with the UR5.
+The system is designed to dynamically adapt to environmental changes by incorporating various strategies.
+TurtleBot 4 utilizes LiDAR and a depth camera to identify and avoid unexpected obstacles in real-time, ensuring smooth navigation.
+Depth sensors compensate for lighting variations, allowing the system to function reliably under changing light conditions.
+To handle uncertainty in object heights, the UR5’s force-torque sensor taps the top of stacked objects to determine their height, enabling precise grasping.
+Additionally, sensor-based feedback mechanisms ensure that if a grasp fails, the system will automatically reattempt pick-and-place operations with adjusted parameters.
+If necessary, the table track system allows the TurtleBot to maintain the required height alignment with the UR5, ensuring seamless interaction between the two components.

 #### **Testing & Evaluation**
-- To validate the system’s performance, we will measure the following key metrics:
-- Navigation Accuracy: We will compare TurtleBot 4’s planned path with its actual trajectory, measuring deviations and making necessary SLAM adjustments.
-- Grasping Success Rate: The percentage of successful object pickups by the UR5 robotic arm will be calculated while optimizing grip strength and positioning based on failure rates.
-- Task Completion Time: The efficiency of transport and manipulation will be determined by measuring the total time taken to complete each task.
-- Error Recovery: The system’s ability to handle failures dynamically will be analyzed through mechanisms such as obstacle avoidance, reattempted grasps, and recalculated navigation paths.
+To validate the system’s performance, we will evaluate key metrics that reflect its accuracy, efficiency, and adaptability.
+Navigation accuracy will be assessed by comparing TurtleBot 4’s planned path with its actual trajectory, measuring deviations, and making necessary SLAM adjustments.
+The grasping success rate will be determined by calculating the percentage of successful object pickups by the UR5 robotic arm while optimizing grip strength and positioning based on failure rates.
+Task completion time will be measured to evaluate the overall efficiency of transport and manipulation, ensuring that each task is completed as swiftly as possible.
+Additionally, error recovery will be analyzed by examining the system’s ability to dynamically handle failures through mechanisms such as obstacle avoidance, reattempted grasps, and recalculated navigation paths.

 ---

 ### **Impact**
-As ROS2 is a new topic for all of us, we can learn the valuable lesson of how to intergrate different systems and also to create a simulation with Gazebo.
-By going through a hands-on deployment of our system, we can have a grasp on the basic topics including but not limit to:
+As ROS2 is a new topic for all of us, we can learn the valuable lesson of how to integrate different systems and also to create a simulation with Gazebo.
+By going through a hands-on deployment of our system, we can have a grasp on the basic topics including but not limited to:
 1. The communication among multiple robots.
 2. Creating a simulation with Gazebo.
 3. Sensor fusion.